-At RKPT we help clients navigate the often emotional legal proceedings that revolve around domestic relations matters.
+At RKPT our Divorce and Family Lawyer teams help clients navigate the often emotional legal proceedings that revolve around domestic relations matters.
 We have a deep understanding of how difficult and stressful these times can be and we are dedicated to lessening your burden by providing thoughtful, detailed advice with compassion and responsiveness.
 We take time to listen to you, address your concerns, and explore your various options.
 Effective problem solvers, we strive to meet our clients’ family law needs with solutions that are personalized, practical, and creative.

-Our family law practice handles a wide array of matters, including divorce, dissolution, spousal support, child custody, child support, adoption, paternity suits, and prenuptial and cohabitation agreements.
-We have obtained favorable outcomes for clients in numerous family law proceedings, many of which involved complex accounting, tax, financial planning, employment benefits, and child custody issues.
+Our family law practice handles a wide array of matters, including divorce, dissolution, alimony / spousal support, child custody, child support, adoption, paternity suits, and prenuptial and cohabitation agreements.
+Our family lawyer team has obtained favorable outcomes for clients in numerous family law proceedings, many of which involved complex accounting, tax, financial planning, employment benefits, and child custody issues.
 Should a trial be necessary, our skilled litigators stand ready to step in to advocate on your behalf and ensure that your rights are protected.

 We believe strongly in using a collaborative law process to resolve disputes whenever children are involved, and encourage our clients to use this problem-solving approach or other alternative dispute resolution methods.
 Our experienced family law attorneys will guide you through whatever challenge you are facing, keeping you well informed every step of the way.